Do Hi-Fi Amplifiers Sound Alike?

 I now believe the human ear can’t hear the difference in sound between amplifiers working below their rated RMS power at 1% THD+N. I have saved money and time choosing and buying hi-fi amplifiers and it will save me more in the future.
 I’ve got a new perspective on hi-fi reviews and how subjective the sound of a product can be.
 You can believe me or not.
 You can choose to do your own listening test or you can keep knowing what you know.
 Above all, please remember to enjoy the music, because that’s what it’s all about.
 If you’re enjoying the sound, it doesn’t matter what’s amplifying it!
 This knowledge has saved me spending lots of money already and it could save you time, cash and worry as well.

-- Hi-fi amplifiers do sound the same to human listeners.
+- Hi-fi amplifiers do sound the same to human listeners with the exception of tube based amps.

 - AV Amps do sound good with music in stereo direct mode.
 As good as a stereo hi-fi amp.